Category: Text Links

 Need More Powerful Analytics?

 Analytics is a necessary part of any online marketing campaign, right?
 Of course it is.
-And as the online marketing industry grows, so should the level of sophistication in which we analyze our data.
+And as the online marketing industry grows, so should the level of sophistication in which we analyze our data with a storyboard template.
 I’m certainly guilty of relying on what I’ll refer to as “status quo” metrics, meaning; I’m only paying attention to data that I’ve always considered to be important…not much else.

 I was recently enlightened by a long-time friend and business associate who I believe has a truly unique approach to mining useful data and presenting eye-opening questions that have not been asked previously.
 The company is called DatabaseDNA and while it’s evident that this is not a web design or marketing firm; the nuts & bolts of what they actually provide is fascinating.
 One of the company’s owners, Tom Kapurch, has graciously offered to take on a few “pro bono” projects just to show the world what DatabaseDNA is capable of so we took the bait.
 And so can you, if you’re interested.